Second Bank of the United States: Current building use

 Since the bank's closing in 1841, the edifice has performed a variety of functions.
 Today, it is part of Independence National Historical Park in Philadelphia.
 The structure is open to the public free of charge and serves as an art gallery, housing a large collection of portraits of prominent early Americans painted by Charles Willson Peale and many others.
+The portrait gallery also includes the wooden statue of George Washington by William Rush.

 The building was designated a National Historic Landmark in 1987 for its architectural and historic significance.

 The Wall Street branch in New York City was converted into the United States Assay Office before it was demolished in 1915.
 The federal-style façade was saved and installed in the American Wing of the Metropolitan Museum of Art in 1924.

 In popular culture

 The Second Bank building was described by Charles Dickens in a chapter of his 1842 travelogue American Notes for General Circulation, Philadelphia, and its solitary prison: We reached the city, late that night.
 Looking out of my chamber-window, before going to bed, I saw, on the opposite side of the way, a handsome building of white marble, which had a mournful ghost-like aspect, dreary to behold.
 I attributed this to the sombre influence of the night, and on rising in the morning looked out again, expecting to see its steps and portico thronged with groups of people passing in and out.
 The door was still tight shut, however; the same cold cheerless air prevailed: and the building looked as if the marble statue of Don Guzman could alone have any business to transact within its gloomy walls.
 I hastened to inquire its name and purpose, and then my surprise vanished.
 It was the Tomb of many fortunes; the Great Catacomb of investment; the memorable United States Bank.

 The stoppage of this bank, with all its ruinous consequences, had cast (as I was told on every side) a gloom on Philadelphia, under the depressing effect of which it yet laboured.
 It certainly did seem rather dull and out of spirits.